zazzie-star/Splatter-Paint-Website-P2/README.md

 - Never been seen before! /s

 <h3> Credits:</h3>
-- Whichever wonderful hack-clubber(s) made this great tutorial: https://workshops.hackclub.com/splatter_paint/
+- Whichever wonderful hack-clubber(s) made this great tutorial: https://workshops.hackclub.com/splatter_paint/ <br>
 - and AI for pointing out that I used the wrong tags and thus nothing happened

 <h3> What I learned: </h3>
-- be very careful when coding because one wrong tag can lead to ages of frustration
+- be very careful when coding because one wrong tag can lead to ages of frustration <br>
-- more appreciation for everyone in hackclub and literally anyone who has ever programmed anything ever
+- more appreciation for everyone in hackclub and literally anyone who has ever programmed anything ever <br>
-- I need to write better readme's + I did not do great commits for this project so I should try and do better next time!
+- I need to write better readme's + I did not do great commits for this project so I should try and do better next time! <br>
 - Raw readme's are a thing